ohiofi/code-u-level-2/README.md

 <dt>trigram</dt><dd>a sequence two consecutive elements</dd>

 <dt>finite state machine</dt><dd> a hardware or software device that has multiple modes and that it can be in only one mode at a time.
-For example, a traffic light can either be in the greenRed state, yellowRed state, redGreen state, or redYellow state</dd>
+For example, a traffic light can either be in the green-red state, yellow-red state, red-green state, or red-yellow state</dd>

 <dt>markov chain</dt><dd>.</dd>